phase2/frontend-docs/particle/development/approach.md

    * HTML class: `icon--filename`
    * Sass Mixin: `@include icon(filename)`

+{% hint style="info" %}
-> IMPORTANT: Font icons are only compiled at the start of a webpack build.
+Font icons are only compiled at the start of a webpack build.
 The Webpack dev server will have to be restarted to see new icons appear in the font.
+{% endhint %}

 ### Inline SVG